top of page

 This fully illustrated book details the planning of the airborne element of D-Day, and the execution of the plans until the troops were withdrawn to prepare for the next big airborne operation, Market Garden.

-I know the pages says 101st... but as the 82nd was created and saw combat before the 101st, this book covers their entire history and makes for an interesting if not HUGE read.
-Its one monster of a book!
-However it does really cover everything.
-Almost no photos, and what photos there are are very small.
-However the context of the text is excellent and worth battling through.
+I know this page says it's about the 101st... but as the 82nd was created and saw combat before the 101st, this book covers their entire history and makes for an interesting, if not HUGE read.
+It's one monster of a book!
+However, it does really cover everything.
+Almost no photos, and what photos there are, are very small.
+However, the context of the text is excellent and worth battling through.

 Biography